bigrapidschess/bigrapidschess.github.io/README.md

-# first
+# Big Rapids Chess
-My first repo
+This repo serves as the Jekyll website for the Big Rapids Chess Club.